Doing The Right Thing - our community programme

-As a mutual organisation, we’ve always believed in helping our community.
-Following in the footsteps of our founder Samuel Fox, we set up ‘Doing Good Together’ in 2011 to make a difference to local communities and help them become more prosperous and actively support the following:
+As a mutual organisation, we've always believed in helping our community.
+Following in the footsteps of our founder, Samuel Fox, we set up 'Doing The Right Thing' in 2011 to make a difference to local communities and help them become more prosperous and actively support the following:

 We believe in helping people become more employable.
 So we support projects that provide proper job training and skills, access to relevant qualifications and help in finding jobs.